teotimepacreau/Express-Newsletter/README.md

 6. Allowing the client to render the email in browser :
 - implemented a route that takes a query parameter to decide to render the "welcomeEmail" or the "newsletter" in a new tab.
 7. Scheduling Newsletter Sending:
-- Nodecron send newsletters at specific intervals.🚧
+- Nodecron can send newsletters every Saturday.
+Not activating the function to not pollute email boxes of people trying the deployed version.
 9. Deploy on fly.io